tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Natural history collections (NHCs) chronicle biodiversity through curation of biological, geological, and other specimens.
 These records typically exclude experienced community members utilizing them in non-traditional capacities.
 There is a long history of scientists excluding the contributions of local knowledge keepers.
 NHCs reflect this history, as they have yet to expand to integrate the public, honoring different knowledge systems.
 Significant work remains to create more inclusive NHCs, broaden our knowledge systems, and gain a contextual understanding of biodiversity.
 Re-imagining our field, we must decenter Western ideals of collection management - the lens through which our research community sees through.
 In this community recentering, we can intentionally engage and create dynamic experiences for diverse voices crucial to biodiversity science.

 Envisioning our future, increased efforts exist to make biodiversity science more inclusive.
 Previous scholarship includes professional curatorial workshops for avocational scientists, centering historically excluded learners, and engaging communities through compassionate outreach.
 This work takes the closed science legacy and welcomes all communities, interweaving indigenous and local knowledge in our NHC practices and support of emergent scientists.
 Our session highlights successes and challenges as we incorporate communities and collaboratively discuss future paths.
-We welcome abstract submissions that span, align with, and build upon these motivations."
+We welcome abstract submissions that span, align with, and build upon these motivations.

 ## SYM11 Catalogue of Life as a Means to Harmonise and Unify Taxonomic Data Services